-“I think that it’s easy to use and great for beginners,” Wei said.
+“I think that it’s easy to use and great for beginners,” Wei says.

-If you’re not only stressed, but tired as well, Wei recommended doing this breathing exercise while you walk.
+If you’re not only stressed, but tired as well, Wei recommends doing this breathing exercise while you walk.
 Try to time your breath with your walking pace.

 2. Take a break from your phone.